David-OConnor/dynamics/README.md

 partial charges for these.
 They occur within a molecule, between molecules, and between molecules and solvents.

 We use a neighbors list (Sometimes called Verlet neighbors; not directly related to the Verlet integrator) to reduce computational effort.
-We use the SPME Ewald (todo: link) approximation to reduce computation time.
+We use the [SPME Ewald](https://manual.gromacs.org/nightly/reference-manual/functions/long-range-electrostatics.html) approximation to reduce computation time.
 This algorithm is suited for periodic boundary conditions, which we use for the solvent.

 We use Amber's scaling and exclusion rules: LJ and Coulomb force is reduced between atoms separated by 1 and 2